zededa/shibboleth/README.md

 1. Receives the message
 1. Checks if it has a signer it trusts, whose hash matches the field `signer.hash`.
 If it does, it can continue.
 If it does not:
    * Retrieve the signer in the `signer.body` field and try to validate it.
 If it cannot be validated, nothing further can be done.
+1. Use the Sender's public key in the signer to validate the hash of the payload.
+1. If encrypted:
    1. Use the Sender's public key in the signer, the Receiver's private key and the pre-agreed parameters to regenerate the session key for this message.
    1. Use the session key to decrypt the message.

-1. Use the Sender's public key in the signer to validate the hash of the payload.
+### Algorithms

+There are two classes of algorithms: encryption and signing.

+#### Encryption

+If encryption is requested, then the field `algo` is filled with the algorithm used.
 The algorithms supported are identical to those supported by [TLS 1.3](https://tools.ietf.org/html/rfc8446#appendix-B.4).
 The `TLS_` prefix is kept, even though this is not TLS, for simplicity and consistency's sake.

 These are: